Italian submarines in World War Two

 The light cruiser HMS Kenya was indeed damaged, hit in the bow (three killed, one wounded), a second torpedo passed under and two more narrowly missed her stern and she returned to Gibraltar escorted by four destroyers.
 In some books, Clan Ferguson was claimed sunk in this attack.
-She was actually sunk by JU-88s at 0810 hours on the 13th.
-Survivors of Clan Ferguson (of a crew of 101+13 passengers, 12 were killed) reported to have been torpedoed at 2105 hours (according to Italian authorities), although they claimed to have been hit by a torpedo-bomber, there were no torpedo-bomber attacks at the time.
+Survivors of Clan Ferguson (of a crew of 101+13 passengers, 12 were killed) reported to have been torpedoed by an aircraft at 2103 hours.
 The destroyers HMS Ashanti, HMS Penn and the escort destroyer HMS Derwent hunted the submarine but without success.

 |14 Aug 1942||0550+||At 0550 hours, the conning tower of a submarine was sighted disappearing in the distance.|